In the 18th century, platinum’s rarity made King Louis XV of France declare it the only metal fit for a king.

 Platinum is a chemical element with the symbol Pt and atomic number 78.
 It’s a dense, malleable, silverish-white transition metal.
 Its name is derived from the Spanish term “platina,” meaning “little silver.”

 Platinum has unique properties that make it essential to the production of catalytic converters, laboratory equipment, electrical contacts and electrodes, platinum resistance thermometers, and dentistry equipment, not to mention jewelry.
 Should I buy platinum as an investment?
 Yes, many experts believe that platinum’s scarcity, combined with its many use cases, makes it a high-potential investment with incredible opportunities for growth.

 Being a heavy metal, platinum causes health problems upon exposure to its salts.
 But due to its corrosion resistance, metallic platinum has not been linked to adverse health effects.
 Compounds containing platinum, such as cisplatin, oxaliplatin, and carboplatin, are applied in chemotherapy against certain types of cancer.

 The most common use of platinum is as a catalyst in a chemical reaction.
 It has been employed as a catalyst since the early 19th century when platinum powder was used to catalyze the ignition of hydrogen.

-Platinum is relatively scarce even among precious metals.
-New mine production totals approximately only five million troy ounces a year.
+Platinum is relatively scarce, even among precious metals.
+New mine production totals approximately five million troy ounces a year.
 In contrast, gold mine production runs approximately 82 million ounces a year, and silver production is approximately 547 million ounces.

-During periods of sustained economic stability and growth, the price of platinum tends to be as much as twice the price of gold, whereas, during periods of economic uncertainty, the price of platinum tends to decrease due to reduced industrial demand, falling below the price of gold.
+During periods of sustained economic stability and growth, the price of platinum tends to be as much as twice the price of gold.
+But during periods of economic uncertainty, platinum prices tend to decrease due to reduced industrial demand, falling below the price of gold.